One Step at a Time: Why Small Steps Are the Secret to Long-Term Success

 You don’t need to do everything.
 You need to do what you can, and do it well.

-For example, maybe your current capacity only allows you to focus on Pinterest.
+Maybe right now your capacity only allows you to focus on Pinterest.
 That’s not just okay, it’s smart.
 Pinterest is a powerful search engine that continues to work for you long after you post.
 It’s where your ideal customer might already be searching for inspiration, tutorials, or SVG files.

 2. Progress Looks Different for Everyone